-(1) We reclassified \$3.2 million of supplies expense from its own financial statement line to other expenses for fiscal year 2019 to conform to the current year
+We reclassified \$3.2 million of supplies expense from its own financial statement line to other expenses for fiscal year 2019 to conform to the current year presentation.
+See "Non-GAAP Financial Information" at the end of this item for a reconciliation of non-GAAP measures.

-Three months ended October 31, 2019 compared to October 31, 2018 presentation.
+Three months ended October 31, 2019 compared to October 31, 2018